Opening Hours: 8.30 am - 6.30 pm

 Saturday is normally a free day for the choir.

 On Sundays, the choristers rehearse in the Choir Room at 10.00 am, and sing at the main Cathedral service at 11.00 am (normally a Eucharist), which usually ends at about 12.10pm.
 They return to the Cathedral to rehearse at 2.30 pm before singing evensong at 3.30 pm, which finishes at around 4.20 pm.
-At all times, choristers are properly supervised and looked after in accordance with our Child Protection Policy.
+At all times, choristers are properly supervised and looked after in accordance with the Church in Wales Provincial Safeguarding Policy.

 The above describes a typical week for a chorister.
 The choristers also take part in occasional special events such as weddings, concerts, recordings, broadcasts, visits to sing in local churches and tours further afield.
 Each term, parents are provided with a complete list of rehearsals, services and other events for the following term (subject to last minute change)

 Choir terms and holiday periods